-(I) Other expenses
+(l) Other expenses

-(i) Lease payments
+Lease payments

-Payments made under operating leases are recognised in profit or loss on a straight-line basis over the term of the lease.
+Payments made under operating leases are recognised as an expense on a straight-line basis over the term of the lease.
 Lease incentives received are recognised as an integral part of the total lease expense, over the term of the lease.